christinebittle/CoreBlog/README.md

 ## Exercises
 Test Your Understanding by accomplishing these tasks!
 - Create a TagAPIController.cs
-- Create a method ListTagNames which outputs a List<string> of the tag name and Tag Color
+- Create a method ListTagNames which outputs a List<string> of the tag name and color
 - Create an ArticleAPICotroller.cs
-- Create a method ListArticles which outputs a List<string> of the Article Title and Article Date
+- Create a method ListArticles which outputs a List<string> of the title and date